xxsocialxx/yDance/README.md

 ### **Future Enhancements Needed**

-#### **City-Based Filtering** 🔴 HIGH PRIORITY
+#### **City-Based Filtering** ✅ IMPLEMENTED
-Currently, all cities show the same general database for testing.
-City selection is saved but not used for filtering.
+City selection now filters events by the selected city.
+Filtering checks both `event.city` and `event.venue.city` fields for flexible matching.

-**To implement city filtering:**
+**Implementation details:**
-1. Ensure event data structure includes a `city` field (or determine how to match events to cities)
+- `filterEventsByCity()` function filters events based on `state.userCity`
-2. Update `filterEventsByCity()` function in `script.js` (around line 4575) to filter `state.eventsData` based on `state.userCity`
+- Filtering is applied when events are loaded and when city selection changes
-3. Apply filtering when events are loaded and when city is changed
+- Handles city name variations (e.g., "New York" vs "New York City") via case-insensitive contains matching
-4. Consider adding city field to event schema if not already present
+- Shows city context in empty state messages when no events found for selected city
-5. Update event fetching logic to filter by city at database level (more efficient) or client-side (current approach)
+- Falls back to showing all events if no city is selected

-**Current state:** `state.userCity` is saved to localStorage but filtering is disabled for testing.
+**Future optimization:** Consider filtering at database level for better performance with large datasets.

 #### **Light Mode Implementation**
 - Terminal-style light mode with subtle color accents (separate from dark mode)